5 Ways You Will Reap the Rewards of Contract Tracking

 Despite best intentions, sometimes projects fail to meet the milestones parties agreed on at contract signing.
 Unexpected project delays can have a significant negative effect on the business, from incurring additional costs to disappointing the end clients.

 The terms of the contract may include intermediate checkpoints.
 By using an automated tracking system as an aid to conduct periodic reviews, a contract manager may identify the first missed milestone and make any needed adjustments to the project’s progress before delays get out of hand.

 Contract tracking may also save the company money if a project delay is unavoidable.
 Ideally, your contract includes stipulations such as penalties if the other party causes delays in the project timeline.
 But if no one is tracking contracts to review agreed-upon milestones and other conditions, these clauses may never be enforced.

 #5 Optimize Management Control

-Sometimes, companies are hesitant to adopt an automated contract management system because they fear they will lose control over the contracts.
+Sometimes, companies are hesitant to adopt automated CLM software because they fear they will lose control over the contracts.
 In fact, the opposite is more typically the case.
 Tracking tools help departments avoid missed deadlines, improve ease of compliance monitoring, and track important changes and communication about the contract.
 Managers have a better at-a-glance view of contract progress and performance, which can benefit the organization as a whole.